 Convert character sets with NXLog Agent

-Sometimes, you might need to convert logs between different character sets, for example, if collecting records from UTF-16-encoded files and your SIEM requires UTF-8 encoding.
+Sometimes, you might need to convert data between different character sets, for example, if collecting events from UTF-16-encoded files and your SIEM requires UTF-8 encoding.
 You can convert between character sets with NXLog Agent’s xm_charconv module, which allows you to configure the input and output encodings and provides functions to detect and convert character sets.

-Below, we provide examples of using the xm_charconv module to convert your logs' character encoding.
+Below, we provide examples of using the xm_charconv module to convert the character encoding of your data.

 Auto-detect input encoding

-If you have multiple sources producing logs in different character sets that you want to streamline into a single encoding, you can use the AutodetectCharsets directive combined with the convert_fields() procedure.
+If you have multiple sources producing telemetry data in different character sets that you want to streamline into a single encoding, you can use the AutodetectCharsets directive combined with the convert_fields() procedure.

 Example 1.
 Auto-detect and convert character sets